poepperl/rdfier/README.md

 -----------
 This project contains tools for importing datasets with uncertainties, transforming them into rdf graphs and executing SPARQL queries.

+You want to test the module? -> https://rdfier.streamlit.app/

 Project Organization
 --------------------